-- (1) Any person sentenced to imprisonment other than periodical imprisonment, shall be committed to the gaol of the district by a warrant under the hand of a judicial officer specifying the punishment to which the accused has been sentenced. - [subsection (1) amended by section 5 of Act 16 of 1959] - (2) Such warrant may be signed either by the judicial officer who passed the sentence or by any judicial officer for the district. - [subsection (2) amended by section 26 of Act 40 of 1952]
+(1) Any person sentenced to imprisonment other than periodical imprisonment, shall be committed to the gaol of the district by a warrant under the hand of a judicial officer specifying the punishment to which the accused has been sentenced.

+(2) Such warrant may be signed either by the judicial officer who passed the sentence or by any judicial officer for the district.